AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 >
 >Because the encryption key is used to encrypt integration tokens, payment gateway credentials, and system-privileged automation tokens, rotating the encryption key alone does not invalidate credentials that may already have been exposed.
 All associated credentials should be rotated at their source (e.g., at the payment gateway or third-party service), not only within Commerce.

-**Option 2 - For merchants who have already rotated their encryption keys but have not rotated other credentials**

-1. Rotate all Admin panel user passwords.
-1. Deactivate and regenerate all REST/SOAP/GraphQL integration tokens.
-1. Rotate OAuth client secrets for any connected third-party applications.
-1. Rotate payment gateway API credentials at the provider level.
-1. Rotate database credentials.
-1. Rotate SSH/deploy keys and cron/service account credentials.
-1. Rotate API keys for shipping, tax, and other integrated extensions.

 ### Security updates